-We stopped in Singapore as a layover destination on the way to Indonesia.
+We stopped in Singapore as a layover destination on the way to Indonesia in 2018.
 I had been there before as a layover en-route to Australia when I was a child, and I was glad to visit Singapore again as my great grandpa had been archbishop there in the 1960s.
-Singapore is the perfect place for a futuristic 2 or 3 day stop en-route somewhere else, and although it does have a lot to do in its own right, I don’t think you need more than a couple of days there to see the main sites.
+Singapore is the perfect place for a 2 or 3 day stop en-route somewhere else, and although it does have a lot to do in its own right, I don’t think you need more than a couple of days there to see the main sites.

 It’s really easy to get around in Singapore; it’s a small country and the metro system is good and easy to navigate.
 There are also river boats to take you up and down the Singapore river.
 We used the metro and the boats to get around, and had no problems at all.
 We spent 2 nights in Singapore and managed to see a lot of interesting things while we were there.